StackVista/stackstate-docs/configure/telemetry/debug-telemetry-synchronization.md

 Note that for the Kubernetes and OpenShift integrations, different Agent types supply different sets of metrics.

 - **StackState Agents (node Agents):** Supply metrics from the node on which they are deployed only.
 If cluster checks are not enabled, this will include metrics from kube-state-metrics if it is deployed on the same node.
-- **ClusterCheck Agent:** Deployed only when cluster checks are enabled, supplies metrics from kube-state-metrics.
+- **ClusterCheck Agent:** When cluster checks are enabled, supplies metrics from kube-state-metrics.

 ### StackState receiver